Cynthia Willett: Education and career

-As an undergraduate at the University of Missouri at Columbia University (1974–1977) and at the University of Minnesota at Minneapolis (1977–1978), Willett studied political science.
+As an undergraduate at the University of Missouri (1974–1977) and at the University of Minnesota at Minneapolis (1977–1978), Willett studied political science.
 She then earned a master's degree in philosophy from the University of Toronto (1979–1980).
 From 1981 to 1982 she did graduate work at the University of Texas at Austin in philosophy and literature.
 She then moved to Pennsylvania State University to work toward a Ph.D. in philosophy, which she earned in 1988, with a dissertation titled Tropes of Orientation under the direction of Carl Vaught and Irene Harvey.

 After serving as an assistant professor of philosophy at Le Moyne College from 1988 to 1991, she moved to the University of Kansas (1991–1996) and then to Emory University, first as an assistant professor and then, beginning in 1998, as an associate professor.
 She was promoted to the rank of full professor in 2004 and received an endowed chair in 2016.